Absence Management – why it’s important and what system to use

 - How absences are recorded and how data are used

-For example, absence management data can be part of HR analytics, and thus absences can be benchmarked internally among the departments or externally with the industry or competitors.
+For example, absence management data can be part of HR analytics (that is part of a clocking app), and thus absences can be benchmarked internally among the departments or externally with the industry or competitors.

 2. Having flexitime and corporate wellness programs